Common Workers’ Comp Mistakes and How to Avoid Them in Oregon

 How to Avoid This Mistake:

-Offer modified or light-duty assignments when appropriate
+Provide altered or light-duty work assignments when feasible

-Communicate with medical providers and insurance adjusters
+Speak to medical providers and insurance adjusters

 7. Underestimating Legal and Regulatory Requirements